Usage#

 Interactive Changes

-Binder allows users to run notebooks interactively, making changes to the published Jupyter Book.
-Note that these changes will be lost once the binder session ends unless the changed files are manually downloaded by selecting them in the Jupyter lab file browser and downloading them to the local machine.
+Binder allows users to run notebooks interactively, making changes to the published jupyter book.
+Note that these changes will be lost once the binder session ends unless the changed files are manually downloaded by selecting them in the jupyter file browser and downloading them to the local machine.

 Computational Costs

 Binder limits the amount of computational resources available.
-Extremely high resolution simulations may therefore not be feasible online.
+High resolution simulations may therefore not be feasible online.

-To run the notebooks locally, outside of binder, an installation of the FEniCSx is required.
-We strongly recommend new users do this using docker.
+To run the notebooks locally, outside of binder, an installation of FEniCSx is required.
+We strongly recommend new users do this using a local installation of docker and our pre-packaged docker development image.

 Docker is software that uses images and containers to supply virtualized installations of software across different kinds of operating systems (Linux, Mac, Windows).
-The first step is to install docker, following the instructions at their webpage.
+Start by making sure a working installation of docker is available, following the instructions on their webpage.

 Computational Resources

 On non-linux operating systems docker limits the computational resources available to the virtualized docker container, which may limit the size of simulations it is possible to run locally.
-Modify the docker settings to change these settings and make more resources available.
+Modify the docker settings to make more resources available.

 git clone -b release https://github.com/cianwilson/fenics-sz.git